Website theme or custom design – what is the difference?

 For development projects that require a custom website or webshop design from our design department, the process is a bit different.

-3. When the homepage has been designed and everyone is in agreement, we then go on to design the sub-pages such as product pages, product listings (for ecommerce websites) and normal content sub-pages for websites.
+- When the homepage has been designed and everyone is in agreement, we then go on to design the sub-pages such as product pages, product listings for ecommerce sites and normal content sub-pages for websites.

 For custom design projects, we have in-house “standards” that we implement by default—these are certain UI/UX principles or practices that we’ve gathered from past projects or trainings in UX design.
 We also apply these principles to theme-based websites or webshops as much as we can, while keeping in mind that making too many changes to a theme defeats the purpose of starting out with a pre-made theme in the first place; it is a balancing act.